FacuArmos-servers/amx_only_crossbow/README.md

 ## Contributions

-If you liked the plugin or you feel like there's anything to improve on or optimize, feel free to provide your suggestions or, better yet, **submit a pull request to the repo!**.
+If you liked the plugin or you feel like there's anything to improve on or optimize, feel free to provide your suggestions or, better yet, **submit a pull request to the repo!**

 ## Credits